reevelau-emsd/simple-keycloak-openid-auth/README.md

 ### Cookie Management

     - Access Token Cookie: Expires with the access token.
-    - Refresh Token Cookie: Expires with the access token.
+    - Refresh Token Cookie: Expires with the refresh token.
     - ID Token Cookie: Expires with the access token.
     - User Information Cookies: Expires with the access token.